Compared to the segment of classic watches, smartwatches have yet to reach the 1 million USD price tag.

 3. Nico Gerard Sunrise Pinnacle – $112,000

-At a first look, Nico Gerard Sunrise Pinnacle watch doesn’t seem too different from a classic watch.
+At first look, the Nico Gerard Sunrise Pinnacle watch doesn’t seem too different from a classic watch.

-On the top is the classic watch dial made from a red-and-gold casing of 18-karat gold, with a three-piece link band.
+On the top, there’s a classic watch dial made from a red-and-gold casing of 18-karat gold, with a three-piece link band.

-Then, if you flip it over, there is an Apple Watch SE inside.
+Flip it over and there’s an Apple Watch SE inside.

 When asked if this is a joke, Adam Pluemer, the president of Nico Gerard explained that the most natural place for an Apple Watch is inside one’s wrist.

 “Most executives spend 99 per cent of their time in the board meeting rooms.
 If you do not want someone to see your text messages from across the table, this is the best and most discreet way to stay connected.”

 Assembled in Switzerland, there were only 88 Nico Gerard Pinnacle pieces, all made to order.

 At that time, there was a huge waiting time to get one of these sleek design limited edition luxury masterpieces.

 The second Apple-based custom luxury watch on our list is the Lux Watch Omni Beast.